-I received an email from a Young Yoga Masters trainee in the Mindfulness for Children training, asking about how to start her kids’ yoga business and get paid to teach kids classes.
+I received an email from a Young Yoga Masters trainee in the Mindfulness for Children training, asking about how to start her kids’ yoga business and getting paid to teach kids classes.

 She already teaches adult classes so what’s the best way to get going in kids yoga?

 She’s considering renting a space and offering classes for three different age groups (tots, 4-6, and 8-13 year old kids).

 So who am I to give advice on this topic?
 Well, I have been self-employed as a yoga teacher for 20+ years, I’ve taught kids yoga in all kinds of environments and successfully transitioned by business to teacher training and recently expanded to help experienced yoga teachers with a turn-key 200 Hour Yoga Teacher Training.